On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Introduction

 Now let $\Gamma\subset G$ be a cocompact discrete subgroup.
 Set

 Then $Z$ is a compact locally symmetric space.
 In general, $Z$ is an orbifold.
-Let $\Sigma Z$ denote the orbifold resolution of the singular points in $Z$, whose connected components are corresponding to nontrivial elliptic conjugacy classes of $\Gamma$.
+Let $\Sigma Z$ denote the orbifold resolution of the singular points in $Z$, whose connected components correspond exactly to the nontrivial elliptic conjugacy classes of $\Gamma$.

 Since $G$ has compact center, the compact form $U$ of $G$ exists and is a connected compact linear Lie group.
 If $(E,\rho^{E}, h^{E})$ is a unitary (analytic) representation of $U$, then it extends uniquely to a representation of $G$ by unitary trick.
-This way, $F=G\times_K E$ is a (unimodular) vector bundle on $X$ equipped with an invariant flat connection $\nabla^{F,f}$ and a Hermitian metric $h^{F}$ induced by $h^{E}$.
-Moreover, $(F,\nabla^{F,f},h^{F})$ descends to a flat orbifold vector bundle on $Z$.
+This way, $F=G\times_K E$ is a vector bundle on $X$ equipped with an invariant flat connection $\nabla^{F,f}$ (see Subsection \ref{section3.4} and \eqref{eq:5.5.9bs}) and a unimodular Hermitian metric $h^{F}$ induced by $h^{E}$.
+Moreover, $(F,\nabla^{F,f},h^{F})$ descends to a flat Hermitian orbifold vector bundle on $Z$, which is still denoted by $(F,\nabla^{F,f},h^{F})$.
 Let $\mathbf{D}^{Z,F,2}$ denote the corresponding de Rham - Hodge Laplacian.

 The fundamental rank $\delta(G)$ (or $\delta(X)$) of $G$ (or $X$) is the difference of the complex ranks of $G$ and of $K$.
 As we will see in Theorem \ref{thm:4.1.4paris20}, if $\delta(G)\neq 1$, we always have